 - In the U.S., only Alaskan natives can hunt polar bears.
 The U.S. population is shared with Russia and harvest levels in future will be based on a quota system between the two countries.

-- In Russia, polar bears enjoyed protection from hunting of any kind for decades, but this may change.
-Native groups in the Russian Far East and the State of Alaska signed an international treaty, ratified by the U.S. Senate, that allows hunting by Russian natives of the shared Chukchi population of polar bears.
+- In Russia, polar bears were not hunted at all for decades, but native groups in the Russian Far East and the State of Alaska signed an international treaty, ratified by the U.S. Senate, that allows hunting by Russian natives of the shared Chukchi population of polar bears.
 The treaty places quota restrictions on both U.S. and Russian natives.
-So far, Russia has banned the use of these quotas.

-Today, the polar bear is classified as a threatened species.
-It will take careful management and immediate action on climate change for the species to survive.
+Today, the polar bear is classified as a vulnerable species by the IUCN.
+It will take careful management and aggressive action on climate change for the species to survive.